Tokyo vs New York Culture Shocks – A Japanese Traveler’s Perspective

 Tokyo may feel safer overall, but both cities are very walkable and exciting—as long as you stay aware and travel smart.

-Must-Visit Spots from a Japanese Traveler’s Perspective
+Must-Visit Spots of New York from a Japanese Traveler’s Perspective

 During my trip, I visited several famous landmarks that made my NYC experience unforgettable.
 Each destination had its own charm, and some even reminded me of places in Tokyo in unexpected ways.